actions-marketplace-validations/itzzjb_dockai/docs/getting-started.md

 docker info
 ```

-If Docker is not running, start it before using DockAI.
+If Docker isn't running, start Docker Desktop or the Docker daemon.

+---

 ## Your First Run

+### Basic Usage

 Navigate to any project directory and run: